UntrustedGuy/pocketpal-ai-net/README.md

 Get it from [F-Droid](https://f-droid.org/packages/com.termux/) (not the outdated Play Store version).

 ### 2. Set up Termux and install dependencies
+Open termux and accept the notification permission and then copy paste the below command and choose y for all choices
 ```bash
 pkg update && pkg upgrade
 pkg install python git build-essential libxml2 libxslt rust
 ```

 ### 3. Clone and install SearXNG
+after that is over paste the following command.
+Saying this before hand this will take a while.
 ```bash
 cd ~
 git clone https://github.com/searxng/searxng.git